Jim Chamberlain (he/him)

 -

-Jim enjoys teaching a wide range of topics, including moral philosophy, political philosophy, the history of philosophy, and the philosophy of education.
+I enjoy teaching a wide range of topics including the history of philosophy, moral philosophy, political philosophy and the philosophy of education.